jhumelsine/jhumelsine.github.io/_posts/2025-08-08-builder-introduction.md

 ```

 # A Few Real World Examples
 I asked ChatGPT for a few real world examples of Builder.
 Here are several examples it provided with some code examples where we see in each example how details are added one at a time in a chain with the last method returning the class type being built.
-These examples are not constructing their complex objects via an iterated specification, but that's not required for Builder even if the GoF's description featured it.
+These examples are not constructing complex objects via an iterated specification, but that's not required for Builder even if the GoF's description featured it.

 ## [StringBuilder](https://docs.oracle.com/javase/8/docs/api/java/lang/StringBuilder.html)